return42/sphkerneldoc/linux_src_doc/drivers/infiniband/hw/hfi1/ruc_c.rst

         the global route address to send to

     :param u32 hwords:
-        the number of 32 bit words of header being sent
+        size of header after grh being sent in dwords

     :param u32 nwords:
         the number of 32 bit words of data being sent